TCNCoalition/TCN/protocol.md

 3.  **Report Integrity**.
 What measures does the system use, if any, to determine the integrity of a report of symptoms or test status?

-The CEN protocol does not require trust related to location data, and it also does not require participation by a health authority.
-Any contact tracing protocol that does not require participation by a health authority is effectively a particular kind of anonymous messaging protocol, which allows users to send reports to all users whom they may have come in contact with without revealing their identity.
+Contact tracing is used to identify people who may have been exposed to infection and notify them of their exposure, allowing isolation, testing, or treatment as may be appropriate.
+However, contact tracing poses risks of its own, such as fear of stigma or discrimination based on health status, or the risk that contact tracing systems could be repurposed for surveillance by governments or individuals.
+This makes location privacy paramount.

+**XXX** Add note explaining why the other categories are under-appreciated, and why the protocol does not require a centralized authority.

+However, trust in functional capacity is also problematic.
+In an ideal world, health authorities would have unlimited resources and perfect effectiveness in deploying them.
+But in the real world, health authorities have limited resources, are strained under the burden of dealing with the epidemic, or may fail to respond adequately or effectively.
+Indeed, each of these possibilities has already happened during the current epidemic.
+While no technological system can properly compensate for institutional failure, a system that is resilient to failure can potentially absorb slack and give people agency to help themselves.

+Moreover, a protocol that places additional burdens on health authorities (e.g., requiring them to deploy complex cryptography like MPC or carefully manage cryptographic key material) faces severe adoption barriers to one that does not, so reducing trust requirements may allow accelerated deployment.

+For these reasons, it seems preferable to design a protocol that does not require participation by any health authority, but is optionally compatible with health authorities that verify report integrity (e.g., by sending reports to a portal that signs them on behalf of the health authority).
 Leaving the question of report integrity as an application-level concern means that different applications can make different choices, while still remaining interoperable.
-For instance, CoEpi allows users to self-report symptoms, while CovidWatch trusts a health authority to attest to the integrity of a positive test status.
+For instance, [CoEpi] allows users to self-report symptoms, while [CovidWatch] trusts a health authority to attest to the integrity of a positive test status.

-**XXX** Insert comparisons with other protocols.

-## Ideal functionality for contact tracing protocols
+This analysis lets us describe the structure and ideal functionality of a contact tracing protocol.
 The protocol's interactions should fit into the following phases:

 - **Broadcast**: users generate and broadcast Contact Event Numbers (CENs) over Bluetooth to nearby devices.